 “From late 2007 until 2012, Hostplus contracted Pape for a financial literacy program known as Ka-Ching Ka-Ching.
 He gave seminars for Gen-Y hospitality workers in Sydney, Launceston, Darwin and even Hamilton Island, among numerous other destinations.”Australian Financial Review

 So where is the conflict of interest?
-Well, it was suggested that by endorsing the HostPlus ChoicePlus superannuation investing option – which The Barefoot Investor called the ‘Self Managed Super Fund – Lite’, he was trapping many (particularly older) Australian’s into using the Barefoot Investor Blueprint stock picking subscription service.
+Well, it was suggested that by endorsing the HostPlus ChoicePlus superannuation investing option – which The Barefoot Investor called the ‘Self Managed Super Fund – Lite’, he was encouraging many (particularly older) Australian’s into using the Barefoot Investor Blueprint stock picking subscription service.

 Once they had invested their superannuation (through ChoicePlus) into the stocks he had recommended, they had to follow his recommendations about whether to keep or sell the stocks or else risk their super porfolio tanking.
 This really started to blur the lines between personal and general financial advice, and also raised doubt about a potential conflict of interest with HostPlus since it resulted in billions of dollars flowing into their accounts under management.